WBC 1 M 28

 The following firebricks were found on the beach amongst the clay tile debris – Forth, Preston Grange, Glen and H.Carr & Co

-The following clay products were found in beach debris at Blackpots Tileworks, Whitehills, Banff and presumed to be a product of the same.
+The following clay products were found in beach debris at Blackpots Tileworks, Whitehills, Banff and are presumed to be a product of the same.

 Measurements in MM are approximate due to the irregularity of the product shape and sea erosion.